Deep Green & Lansing

 Deep Green proposes to build a first-of-its-kind 24-megawatt (MW) hyper-local, ultra-efficient data center in downtown Lansing.

-The $120+ million project combines powerful computing capacity with a groundbreaking approach to carbon-neutral heat recovery, making Lansing a national model for sustainable technology and clean energy innovation.
+• This facility combines powerful computing capacity with a groundbreaking approach to heat recovery, making Lansing a national model for sustainable technology and cleaner energy innovation.

-It will generate significant property tax revenue plus an additional $1 million per year through the revenues generated by the BWL from having Deep Green as a customer.
-City of Lansing revenues generated by this project could be used toward public safety, neighborhood improvement and better services for those in need.
+• We hope to convert an under-utilized parking lot into a $120 million facility that will generate significant property taxes, plus an additional $1 million per year through the revenues generated by the BWL from having Deep Green as a customer.
+New Lansing revenues generated by this project can support needed city services.

-Deep Green has also committed to supporting local nonprofits and charities with a contribution of up to $120,000 annually ($6,000 per MW of contracted data center usage).
-The funding will support Pennies for Power, which supports families struggling to pay their utility bills, and other local charities.
+• Deep Green also commits to supporting local nonprofits and charities with a contribution of up to $120,000 annually for the BWL Pennies for Power program, which supports families struggling to pay their utility bills, and other local charities.

 Benefits to Lansing